emmajam/library/README.md

-### Emjams Challenges Library
+### Emjams Library

-Solutions to (mostly) hackerrank challenges.
-Also personal collection of solutions!
+- Solutions to (mostly) hackerrank challenges.
+- Also personal collection of solutions!
+- Javascript collection of datastructures and algoirthms.

 ### FAQ